RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FlexibleParameter.md

 ## Usage

-To create a flexible load, create a `PowerLoad` passing it a list of `FlexibleParameter` objects using the `flexible_params` parameter, one for each phase of the load.
+To create a flexible load, create a `PowerLoad` passing it one or more `FlexibleParameter` objects using the `flexible_params` parameter, one for each phase of the load.

 ### Scenario 1: Same $Q(U)$ control on all phases

 In this scenario, we apply the same $Q(U)$ control on the three phases of a load.
-We define a flexible parameter with constant $P$ control and use it three times in the load constructor.
+We define a flexible parameter with constant $P$ control and use it in the load constructor.

 ```python
 import numpy as np